 You’ll also need to decide where to place your charger depending on where the vehicle’s charger port is located.
 Do you want it at the front of your garage or the back?
 Placing it closest to the garage door may be helpful to enable charging inside and outdoors.
 If you don’t want to worry about placement or configuration, consider purchasing a longer charging cord that will reach the charging port no matter how you park.
 If you prefer charging outside, there’s no need to worry about charging in the rain or snow.
 Every electric car has a safety delay once it starts getting power and when you pick up the charger, the voltage is so minuscule and doesn’t even get passed into the car until it plugs in, so there is no risk of electrocution.
 More about charging in the rain here.

 Step 3: Find an Electrician

 Once you have your charger, you can start looking for an electrician.
 Similarly to the charger selection process, it’s a good idea to speak with friends, neighbors, EV owners, or a coach to get a recommendation.
 Ask the electrician for a cost and time estimate to install the charger.
 Money-saving tip: If you live in a high-priced area, look outside your city for electricians that may have lower rates!

 Step 4: Take Advantage of Tax Incentives

 Don’t forget about the Federal Alt-Fuel Infrastructure (Charger) Tax Credit!
-You can get $1000 for the purchase and installation of a Level 2 charger until December 31, 2021.
+You can get $1000 for the purchase and installation of a Level 2 charger (limitations apply).
 For more information, reference the Alternative Fuels Data center site.